jbraekr/a-frame-node-pad/README.md

 ## Done

+- selfhostet and appcached aframe and inspector, better for local development
 - make budo run on glitch
 - using budo without reload too.
 Workaround with very long poll time
 - appcache for big files, seems to work with external hosts too